Labor Practices

 Major Group companies support the work-life balance of employees by allowing employees to work shorter working hours for childcare until the end of the sixth grade of elementary school, and take up to 365 days of caregiving leave, both of which are in excess of the statutory periods.

-In addition, since September 2018, Yamato Transport has been working to create an environment that makes it easier to use these schemes, such as allowing employees with childcare and nursing care responsibilities to choose their number of working days per week, from three or four days.
+In addition, Yamato Transport allows employees with childcare and nursing care responsibilities to choose their number of working days per week, from three or four days.
+Group Companies support the work-life balance of employees and engage in developing a working environment in which these systems are even easier to use.

 Support Schemes for Childcare and Caregiving (Yamato Transport examples)